chromaui/chromatic-docs/turbosnap.md

 You may need additional config in the following situations:

 - You're using `--storybook-build-dir` or `-d` to let Chromatic use a prebuilt Storybook
+- You are using the `staticDirs` config in your main Storybook configuration
-- You have files outside the Webpack dependency tree which affect your stories (e.g. Sass or template files)
+- You have other files outside the Webpack dependency tree which affect your stories (e.g. Sass or template files)
 - You want to enable or disable TurboSnap for specific branches

 ### Prebuilt Storybook